How wealthy am I?By Money Mage · · Wealth, Principles

 I mean if you’re earning £80,000, you can probably afford to pay your fair share of tax.

 For the public services you and your loved ones use every day.
 Right?

 It’s human nature to ask how wealthy am I? and then to compare your wealth to others.
 But it’s a fools games: this character’s lack of self-awareness highlights an unconscious bias we all suffer from.

 Does earning £80,000 put you in the top 5%?

 The Mirror named the audience member Rob Barber.
 A company director, who runs PBT Racing with his father.
 He has multiple podium finishes in the TT Zero Isle of Man TT Motorbike races.

-Yes Rob, earning £80,000 a year puts you well and truly in the top 5%
+But yes Rob, earning £80,000 a year puts you well and truly in the top 5%.

 UK Earnings and Wealth Distribution